Professor Ann Varley

 Gendered Housing: Identity and Independence in Urban Mexico ESRC (£124,646) Research officer: Dr Maribel Blasco (Associate Professor at Copenhagen Business School).
 ESRC evaluation: ‘outstanding’.

-Ann has over 25 years’ experience of social research in urban Mexico, with particular emphasis on housing and land tenure, using household surveys, interviews, discussion groups and life histories.
-She produced a report on the impact of agrarian reform on urban housing for the Organisation of Economic Co-operation and Development in 1995.
-The following year she wrote a short assessment of women’s role in self-help housing for UNIFEM and the Mexican government’s Social Development Secretariat, and, in 1999, contributed to a joint report by the Mexican agency Desarrollo Integral de la Familia and the University of Texas on socio-economic vulnerability among families in the Mexico-US border region.
+Ann has over 30 years’ experience of social research in urban Mexico, with particular emphasis on housing and land tenure, using household surveys, interviews, discussion groups and life histories.
+She produced a report on the impact of agrarian law reform on urban housing for the Organisation of Economic Co-operation and Development to mark Mexico's accession in 1994.
+She wrote an assessment of women’s role in self-help housing for UNIFEM and the Mexican government’s Social Development Secretariat, and contributed to a joint report by the Mexican agency Desarrollo Integral de la Familia and the University of Texas on socio-economic vulnerability among families in the Mexico-US border region.
 Her work on older people’s living arrangements in Mexico led to the award of an ESRC-funded CASE studentship with HelpAge International and that on land tenure formalisation has led to the award of a UCL Impact Award to support postgraduate research, co-sponsored by the Cambodian Development Resource Institute, CDRI.
 The translation of Illegal Cities was carried out by Promesha, a programme on housing issues in Latin America funded by the Swedish International Development Cooperation Agency, and that of Decoding Gender was supported financially by UNIFEM.

 Ann also uses her language skills in outreach activities.
 She translated a report on ‘Strategies for sustainable socio-economic development of the Doñana Region’ by the Comisión Internacional de Expertos sobre el Desarrollo del Entorno de Doñana (Spain), and is a volunteer translator for an international housing rights NGO.
-She is a member of the ESRC Peer Review College and has served as a research proposal assessor for the Norwegian Research Council and the Russian Ministry of Science and Technology, as well as other UK and overseas research funders.
+She is a member of the ESRC Peer Review College and a research proposal assessor for the Norwegian Research Council, as well as other UK and overseas research funders.

 A roof over their heads